gnosis/GECO/Proposals/TasitSDK.md

 [LinkedIn](https://www.linkedin.com/in/marcelo-morgado/) // [Medium](https://medium.com/@marcelomorgado) // [GitHub](https://github.com/marcelomorgado)

 > Marcelo is a full-stack developer with >5 years of experience and a sysadmin with >10 years of experience.
 He has participated in and lead multiple software development projects.
-He is a cryptocurrencies, decentralization, and open-source enthusiast.
+He is passionate about cryptocurrencies, decentralization, and open-source.

 > Marcelo has personally faced the problem that we're trying to solve.
 He participated in a Status Hackathon in September 2018.
 The web app he built works and received the 2nd place award at the hackathon.
-However, the associated React Native mobile project still only is a prototype, because he didn't have enough time to build an Ethereum wallet from scratch and then build a dapp during the hackathon.
-He has been following crypto technologies for 4 years now, and he thinks that one of the greatest barrier to the mass adoption of crypto and dapps is the friction with handling private keys, identity, and gas.
+However, the associated React Native mobile project still is only a prototype, because he didn't have enough time to build an Ethereum wallet from scratch and then build a dapp during the hackathon.
+He has been following crypto technologies for 4 years now, and he thinks that one of the greatest barriers to the mass adoption of crypto and dapps is the friction with handling private keys, identity, and gas.

 > _Education_: He recently took a course on Digital Currencies (DFIN-511) at the University of Nicosia in Cyprus.
-In 2013, he received his bachelor's degree in Information Systems from PUC-RIO (the #1 Brazillian private university) in 2013.
+In 2013, he received his bachelor's degree in Information Systems from PUC-RIO (the #1 Brazillian private university).

 ### Timeline, Milestones and Deliverables